FPrimon/conv-it/README.md

 make test
 ```

-You can change the settings of the test (such as version, number of threads/processes) in runAll.sh.
+You can change the settings of the test (such as version, number of threads/processes) by modifying directly the file *runAll.sh*.

+### Passing arguments
+In order to run properly every *conv_it* executable needs the following arguments:

+1. no. of iterations
+2. no. of rows in the input matrix
+3. no. of columns in the input matrix
+4. no. of rows in the kernel
+5. no. of columns in the kernel
+6. name of the file containing the input matrix
+7. name of the file containing the kernel
+8. name of the output file

+All files must contain *space-separated* integer values representing the entries of the matrix.

 Copyright © 2018 Francesco Primon.